MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Method 1: Create a cloud-based recording of group calls and meetings using Teams

 Teams desktop only supports recording group calls and meetings (regardless of how many call participants are in the meeting).
 In other words, when you are in a call, a Teams desktop user can use Teams to initiate a cloud-based recording only if the call is a group call or a meeting.
-(At this time, a HoloLens user cannot record the call.)

-### Method 2: Create a cloud-based recording of one-to-one call using Teams Meet Now feature (if you're not using April 2020 or later release)
+### Method 2: Create a cloud-based recording of one-to-one call using Teams Meet Now feature

 In the April 2020 or later release, the Remote Assist user (HoloLens and mobile) can record a one-to-one call with one Teams desktop user.